 Concordia University began an OER initiative in Spring 2016 by joining the Open Textbook Network (OTN), an alliance of over 200 campuses that promote affordable course resources and student success.
 In its first year, the OER initiative saved over 100 students a combined $34,000.
-By year three, many more students will have saved a combined $285,000 in textbooks costs.
+By January 2019, CU students have saved hundreds of thousands of dollars in textbooks costs.

 The OER initiative has been funded by the Office of University Innovation, Student Affairs, the University Libraries, and the Office of the Provost.
 For more information, please contact Kim Read, Dean of Libraries: firstname.lastname@example.org